tonethar/IGME-230-GDD-2017-Fall/notes/php-2.md

  ## VIII. <a id="section8">Operators

 PHP has all of the standard arithmetic, comparison, logical, assignment and conditional operators that you know and love - take a look here: https://www.tutorialspoint.com/php/php_operator_types.htm

+ ## IX. <a id="section9">Review Questions
+1. Give 2 ways to concatenate strings in PHP.
+1. List the 4 PHP *scalar* types.
+1. True or False.
+PHP variables are not typed.

+ ## X. <a id="section10">Review Exercise
+1. Modify *php-types-6.php* so that it also calculates the circumference of the circle, and echos that value out in another paragraph.

 <hr><hr>